Peru is a wonderful country with many places to get to know, enjoy gastronomy, and take photos.

-- Mountain boots: that are non-slip and waterproof, especially if you plan to travel any of the mountains of Machu Picchu or walk down from Machu Picchu to Aguas Calientes, the trails are stone, they will be wet and slippery.
+- Mountain boots non-slip and waterproof, especially if you plan to travel any of the mountains of Machu Picchu or walk down from Machu Picchu to Aguas Calientes, the trails are stone, they will be wet and slippery.

 - Sunscreen, hat, sunglasses, Altitude (soroche) pills.

-- A backpack with your camera, some snack, water.
+- A backpack with your camera, some snacks, water.

-Try not to carry unnecessary things, because you’re going to be carrying them all day!
+Try not to carry unnecessary things because you’ll carry them all day!

-To make a trip with peace of mind it is best to have a good travel insurance.
-An unforeseen event can happen at any time, but nothing worse happens during your most anticipated trip of the year.
+To make a trip with peace of mind, it is best to have good travel insurance.
+An unforeseen event can happen at any time, and nothing is worse than something happening during your most anticipated trip of the year and not having insurance.

-There are destinations that travel insurance is not mandatory, but from our point of view we have to travel with travel insurance always.
-You never know when you’re going to need it and it’s advisable to have it hired before the trip.
+There are destinations where travel insurance is not mandatory, but from our point of view, travel insurance is always a must.
+You never know when you need it, and it’s advisable to have it before the trip.

-When I traveled through South America, this is the option I should have used.
-Since buying a SIM card in each country and having to recharge it did not cost me very profitable.
+When I traveled through South America, this was the option I should have chosen.
+Buying a SIM card in each country and recharging it is not very profitable.

-The great thing about carrying a portable wifi is that with a single device you can give high-speed internet to all your devices.
-That is, you can have internet on your mobile, tablet, laptop, your travel companion’s mobile, etc.
+The great thing about having portable wifi is that you can give high-speed internet to all of your devices with a single device.
+That is, you can have the internet on your mobile, tablet, laptop, your travel companion’s mobile, etc.

 The price varies depending on the destination and length of the rental, but it is usually affordable, especially if you share the expense with your travel companions.

 Peruvian food is in vogue.
-You will find prestigious restaurants very expensive.
-But the good thing is that you eat well almost anywhere.
+Naturally, you will find prestigious restaurants very expensive, but the good thing is that you will eat well almost anywhere.
 Peruvian food is, honestly, awesome.

-Thanks to its diverse climate and the different regions, you can enjoy very good fish, meats, vegetables, fruits.
+Thanks to its diverse climate and the different regions, you can enjoy delicious fish, meats, vegetables, and fruits.

-The culinary history of Peru goes back to the Incas and pre-Incas with its corn (which you will see many varieties), potatoes and spices and also the influence of Spanish cuisine and later with the different migrations of Chinese, European, African and Japanese.
+The culinary history of Peru goes back to the Incas and pre-Incas with its corn (which you will see many varieties), potatoes, spices, and the influence of Spanish cuisine, and later with the different migrations of Chinese, European, African, and Japanese cultures.

 The most typical dishes you have to try are:

-Inca Tail: The color of this soda or soda is bright yellow and smells like chewing gum.
+Inca Tail: The color of this soda is bright yellow and smells like chewing gum.